SFGLab/RepliSage/README.md

 Please cite the preprint of our paper in case of usage of this software

-* S. Korsak et al, Chromatin as a Coevolutionary Graph: Modeling the Interplay of Replication with Chromatin Dynamics, bioRxiv, 2025-04-04
+* Korsak, Sevastianos, et al. "RepliSage: a stochastic graph-based framework for 3D chromatin modeling across the cell cycle."
+Nucleic Acids Research 54.12 (2026): gkag618. (modelling part)
+* Buka, Karolina, et al. "Improved cohesin HiChIP protocol and bioinformatic analysis for robust detection of chromatin loops and stripes."
+Communications Biology 8.1 (2025): 437. (data)
 * D. J. Massey and A. Koren, “High-throughput analysis of single human cells reveals the complex nature of dna replication timing control,” Nature Communications, vol. 13, no. 1, p.
-2402, 2022.
+2402, 2022. (data)